 Introduction

-TFSim (Microsoft Store) is to simulate and visualize 3D cross sections for semiconductor or MEMS thin film and patterning processes for output in bitmaps and in the common STL format.
+With TFSim (Microsoft Store) you can simulate and visualize 3D cross sections for semiconductor and MEMS thin film and patterning processes.
+You can save the cross section after each process step in bitmaps.
+Each layer can also be saved in the 3D STL format.

-This image shows a simplified semiconductor device cross section of a FINFET device.
+This image shows a simplified semiconductor device cross section of a FINFET device produced with TFSim.

-These are difficult to draw by hand in particular with many films and a complicated mask layuout.
-TFSim is to automate this based on the mask layout and the process steps to build the device.
-All you need is a GDS file for the mask layout and a process script and TFSim will produce the images as bitmaps and 3D model files.
+Such cross sections are difficult to draw by hand, in particular with many films and complicated mask layers.
+With TFSim you automate this based on the mask layout and the process flow to build the device.

 How to run TFSim